samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 When you drink this potion, you gain the effect of the [Haste](/spells/2619141-haste) spell for 1 minute (no Concentration required) without suffering the wave of lethargy that typically occurs when the effect ends.

-This potion’s yellow fluid is streaked with black and swirls on its own.
+This potion's yellow fluid is streaked with black and swirls on its own.

 ### [Potion of Vitality](/magic-items/5360-potion-of-vitality)